hgeorge82/Engineering_4_Notebook/README.md

 ![GIF](https://github.com/hgeorge82/Engineering_4_Notebook/blob/main/images/countdown%20(2).gif)

-## Raspberry_Pi_Countdown
+## Raspberry_Pi_Lights
 ### Assignment Description
-This assignment is to get a countdown printed in the serial monitor.
+This assignment is to get a red led to blink while the countdown runs and a green led goes off at the end of the countdown.
 ### Evidence

 ### Wiring